-Most everyone agrees that closets should be cleaned out fairly regularly, but when is the best time to declutter your closet?
+Most everyone agrees that closets should be cleaned out fairly regularly, but when is the best time to get rid of clothes?
 Life provides us with lots of good opportunities to reevaluate our wardrobes, so if any of these 21 signs resonate with you, take that as a cue to start decluttering.

 If it’s warm outside but your wool pants and fuzzy sweaters are making your closet look like the dead of winter, you’re overdue for a cleaning session.
 Organizing clothes by season can really help cut down on clutter, and it’s especially important for people with small closets who can’t fit four seasons of clothes into their closet at once.

 Because It’s a Mess

 If your closet looks like it was taken from the set of a movie about a lazy, spoiled teenager, you probably already know you need to clean it out.
 If you’re overwhelmed by the mere thought of it, set aside a weekend or more for a complete closet organization checklist.

 You Start Working

 If you’re starting your first job or going back to work after a break, you’ll need to evaluate your wardrobe to make sure it’s work-appropriate.
 Before you run out and buy an entirely new wardrobe, look through what you already have and make a list to see what can still work for your new job.
 Then with the list in hand, head to clothing stores to pick up the missing pieces.

 People who work a lot of hours need very efficient closets.
 As you declutter, move your work clothes to the easiest-to-reach spot in your closet.
 Consider establishing a work “uniform” (like dress pants, a button-down shirt, and ballet flats), at least for stressful Mondays.
 Third, choose simple, time-saving outfits; many women find dresses easier to wear than separates.